Catching up with Project Owl

 Once the network is up, anyone can log on to the OWL emergency network and connect to the software solution, which asks a series of questions to potential victims about their whereabouts and needs in a disaster.
 On the other end of the software, first responders would be able to assess needs and address them accordingly.

-Most recently, the team has been heads down focused on moving the solution into the testing and implementation phase with the support of IBM’s new Code and Response initiative.
+Most recently, the team has been heads down focused on moving the solution into the testing and implementation phase with the support of Call for Code.

 “We have a lot of different questions and criteria we want to answer: What is the range on the DuckLink wireless radio?
 What’s the efficacy of the network and people connecting to it once it is deployed?”
 Knouse said.
 “My hope is that we … are able to set up these networks quickly and at low cost, and they work.
 That would be a game changer for disaster response.”